PagerDuty/developer-docs/docs/app-integration-development/08-OAuth-2-Functionality.md

 `alg`             | Algoirthm used for signature of the token

 ### Payload
 The payload contains all claims, which are statements about the user along with any additional data needed.
-There are three types of claims, and are the following.
+The three types of claims are as follows.

   Type            | Description
 ----------------- | -----------